 - Master the key pillars of market volatility

 - Gain a clear understanding of the main asset classes

 - Implement both active and passive investment strategies

 - Deliver performance within Equity and Debt Capital Market issuances

-- Be at ease with the most popular hybrid investment products
+- Understand the most popular hybrid investment products

 - Optimize portfolio management and hedging

-- Be familiar with the different industry actors
+- Gain knowledge of the different industry actors